redjack/rflow/README.md

-Some of the long-term goals of RFlow are to allow for components and portions of the workflow to be defined in any language that supports Avro and ZeroMQ, which a numerous.
+Some of the long-term goals of RFlow are to allow for components and portions of the workflow to be defined in any language that supports Avro and ZeroMQ, which are numerous.

 ## Definitions